Momiji14/EyeCameraStreamer/README.md

 ### 🔗 The Bridge: BSB2e ↔ EyeTrackVR
 * Captures a single camera device and splits the video into two independent HTTP MJPEG streams that EyeTrackVR can process.

-### ⚡ Ultra-Low CPU Usage
-* Optimized for VR performance.
-Processing is minimized when running in the background or when the preview is hidden to ensure zero impact on your VR experience.

-### 🌓 Optimized Image Enhancement (CLAHE)
-* Applies real-time Contrast Limited Adaptive Histogram Equalization (CLAHE) to infrared feeds, significantly improving pupil recognition accuracy.

 ### 🔄 Auto-Reconnect (Auto-Healing)
 * Robust connection management.
 If a camera cable is unplugged, the tool automatically detects and resumes streaming as soon as it's reconnected.